joedolson/my-calendar/src/readme.txt

 * Change: Add support for category colors inside modal.
 * Bug fix: Incorrect event counts in mini/responsive view.
+* Bug fix: `data-key` attribute needs to be supported by custom KSES attributes on button element for Pro.

 = 3.8.2 =